robinivier/hocuspocos/README.md

 * Single file
 * MSSQL 2005 +
-* Clean pocos without attributes
+* Clean pocos with no attributes
 * Fluent API for mapping configuration
 * Database creation with ability to create tables and relationships
 * Support for complex type mappings